-Stacked on top of the control computer board is an Arduino 9-Axis Motion Shield (A000070).
-This board (Figure 4) contains a Bosch BNO055 absolute orientation sensor, which includes a three-axis 14-bit a three-axis 16-bit solid-state accelerometer. gyroscope, a three-axis geomagnetic sensor, and a 32bit microcontroller running the Bosch BSX3.0 FusionLib software.
+The second board is an Arduino 9-Axis Motion Shield (A000070), which was used in the version submitted in 2018.
+This board contains a Bosch BNO055 absolute orientation sensor, which includes a three-axis 14-bit accelerometer, a three-axis 16-bit solid-state gyroscope, a three-axis geomagnetic sensor, and a 32-bit microcontroller running the Bosch BSX3.0 FusionLib software.
 The unit communicates over the IC serial protocol, which is natively supported on the Arduino platform, and can be trivially queried to get either raw measurements (acceleration, rotation, and magnetic field orientation) or derived measurements like the "absolute orientation" of the board (either with Euler angles defining heading/pitch/yaw or a rotation quaternion).
+It is also configured in its $\pm 2g$ "nominal" range but could easily be configured for higher (or designed to auto-switch upon overflow)